Skip to content

 find_in_set(str_list)

-Find the first occurence of str_list within a list of strings.
+Find the first occurrence of str_list within a list of strings.

 No string in str_list can have a comma.